The Elephant in the room: The myth of exponential hypergrowth

 With our new appreciation that growth isn’t exponential, and therefore “percentage” might be the wrong way to characterize growth, we could ask what curve would best model the idea of Growth Decay?
 Specifically, let’s plot revenue for an initially-fast-growing company that is subject to the principle of Growth Decay:

-The curve is quadratic.
+The first leg of the curve is quadratic.
 While mathematically not identical, the best-fit quadratic curve for this data has a staggering \(R^2 = 0.999\).

 This is yet another signal that quadratic growth is the correct model.